 Rear Adm.
-Matt Zirkle is a native of Hinsdale, Illinois, and a 1985 graduate of the University of California at San Diego with a Bachelor of Arts in Mathematics/Computer Science.
+Matthew A. Zirkle is a native of Hinsdale, Illinois and a 1985 graduate of the University of California at San Diego with a Bachelor of Arts in Mathematics/Computer Science.
 He also holds a Master of Business Administration in Marketing from Cornell University.
-Zirkle is the son of a World War II Army Air Forces veteran and the grandson of a United States Marine.
+Zirkle is the son of a WWII Army Air Forces veteran and the grandson of a United States Marine.

 Following commissioning Zirkle was assigned to USS Parche (SSN 683).
 He also made deployments aboard USS Pintado (SSN 672) and USS Pogy (SSN 647).

-In 1989, Zirkle affiliated with the Navy Reserve and commanded nine reserve units.
-His tours of duty include leadership roles in the Submarine Force, Naval Coastal Warfare, Naval Forces Korea, Office of Naval Research, Pacific Fleet and Pacific Command.
+In 1989, Zirkle affiliated with the Navy Reserve and since led nine reserve units.
+His tours of duty include assignments in the Submarine Force, Naval Coastal Warfare, Naval Forces Korea, Office of Naval Research, Pacific Fleet and Pacific Command.

-Zirkle returned to active duty in 2006 serving on the Office of the Chief of Naval Operations staff as a Navy Crisis Action Team chief at the Pentagon, monitoring all U.S. Navy operations and events worldwide.
-In 2009, he mobilized as chief of staff, Commander, Task Force Iraqi Maritime in Bahrain directing a headquarters staff of U.S. and Royal Navy personnel responsible for the protection of Iraq’s oil terminals and territorial waters as part of Operation Iraqi Freedom.
+Zirkle returned to active duty in 2006 serving on the OPNAV staff as a Navy Crisis Action Team chief at the Pentagon, monitoring all U.S. Navy operations and events worldwide.
+In 2009, he mobilized as chief of staff, Commander, Task Force Iraqi Maritime in Bahrain directing a headquarters staff of U.S. and Royal navy personnel responsible for the protection of Iraq’s oil terminals and territorial waters as part of Operation Iraqi Freedom.

-As a flag officer, Zirkle was most recently commander, Submarines NATO, responsible for the operational tasking of all submarines assigned to the Alliance.
-He currently serves as director of innovation for the Navy Reserve.
+As a flag officer, Zirkle was commander, Submarines NATO, responsible for the operational tasking of all submarines assigned to the Alliance.
+He most recently served as director of Innovation for the Navy Reserve.